-For 2023, the unified federal gift and estate tax exemption is \$12,920,000, and the federal estate tax rate is 40%.
+For 2024, the unified federal gift and estate tax exemption is \$13,610,000, and the federal estate tax rate is 40%.
 No estate tax will be due if a decedent's taxable estate and lifetime taxable gifts are below the exemption amount.
 If a married taxpayer dies, it may be beneficial to file an estate tax return to preserve any unused exemption for the surviving spouse, even though no estate tax will be due currently.
+The current estate tax exemption is set to expire at the end of 2025 and would decrease to approximately half of the current exemption amount without action by Congress.
+Taxpayers with substantial assets should monitor this situation closely and may want to take action if the current exemption amount is not extended.

 TAKE ADVANTAGE OF THE ANNUAL GIFT TAX EXCLUSION.
-For 2023, the annual gift tax exclusion is \$17,000.
-Therefore, a taxpayer can give \$17,000 per year to any number of recipients without owing any federal gift tax.
+For 2024, the annual gift tax exclusion is \$18,000.
+Therefore, a taxpayer can give \$18,000 per year to any number of recipients without owing any federal gift tax.
 Direct payments to providers for medical expenses and tuition do not count towards the annual exclusion.